What is a situationship vs. a relationship? (Not to be confused with being in a relationship vs. being exclusive.)

 A situationship is a confusing arrangement where one or both parties don't want to claim the other but also don't want anyone else to have them.
 It keeps you on a hook and leaves you hanging, not knowing whether it will end or not, so you don't know what to do during this period.

-Instead of living in perpetual hope that something will change and maybe your situationship partner will want a future with you, Medcalf suggests opening your eyes and seeing your partner for who they are, not what you hope they'll be.
-She says: "People will show you through their actions what they think of you."
+Instead of living in perpetual hope that something will change and maybe your situationship partner will want a future with you, Medcalf suggests opening your eyes and seeing your partner for who they *really* are, not what you hope they'll be.

 The biggest problem with situationships is that you continuously hope that things will get better.
 It takes up a crucial phase of your life.
 You invest a great deal of time—sometimes years—emotions, and even money in a situationship, only for it to end without ever amounting to any commitment.

 According to Carla Manly, a psychologist and relationship expert, "many people lament having invested a great deal of time, effort, and even money in situationships that proved fruitless."
-The time you waste on a situationship could have been used to better your life or find a potential lifelong partner.

 Your situationship partner has probably not introduced you to family or friends or involved you in their lives.
 This shows a glaring lack of trust.
 Medcalf notes that "without trust, there's no vulnerability, and without vulnerability, there's no emotional closeness."